melissa135/deep_typhoon/README.md

 # deep_typhoon
 Analysis satellite images of typhoons by deep-learning (CNN), based on PyTorch.

-This CNN learns the relationships between typhoons' max wind spped and their satellite images from the labeled train set (obtained from agora/JMA), then it can estimate the typhoon's wind by the no-label images.
+This CNN learns the relationships between the max wind speed of typhoons and their satellite images from the labeled train set (obtained from agora/JMA), then it can estimate the wind of typhoons by the no-label images.

 ## Requirements
 * BeautifulSoup